EsterWeiss/registration/ffmpeg/README.md

 In this example, the -v option is used to mount two volumes (/path/to/input and /path/to/output) inside the container.
 The input file is located at /input/inputfile.mp4 and the output file will be saved as /output/outputfile.avi.

-Note that you can modify the FFmpeg command to suit your specific needs.
+Note that you can modify the `ffmpeg` command to suit your specific needs.

 ## References